-Join Chris Reilly for an in-depth discussion in this video Image sampling, part of Up and Running with Grasshopper.
+Join Chris Reilly for an in-depth discussion in this video Image sampling, part of Learning Grasshopper.

 Image Sampling is a technique that allows us to take pixel data stored in an image file, and covert that data into numbers, which can then be used for transformations.
 Let's take a look at a simple example using Image Sampling, to control the scale of a large group of spheres.
 I'll start by setting up my Image Sampler component, and that's located under Params > Input.
 I'll click and drag that onto the canvas and then right click to access settings in the Contextual menu.
 To select an image file to work with, I'll click on the file path dialog here.

 Now, the examples are all different gradients.
 Now, of course, you could use any sort of image you like, but these will just give us some nice patterns to work with.
 Below the file path dialogue I'll leave the auto update and save in file boxes checked.
 This will keep a copy of the file along with my Grasshopper definition.
 And it'll also look to see whether the original file has been updated.
 And if so, pull that in to Grasshopper.
 I also have some other settings here.
 Up above, I have an x and a y domain setting.
 Now, to get Image Sampler working properly, we'll need to feed it a series of points as input to tell it where in the image to sample.